All Episodes

 Isn't that true?

-Well, we have so many great retired folks here, and people just love to vote on election day.
+Well, we have so many great retired folks here, and people just love to vote on Election Day.

 I voted this morning, and there was a line out the door.

-Um I haven't voted yet.
+I haven't voted yet.

 I'm voting right after this program.

-See, so so anybody who hasn't voted, go vote, please.
+So anybody who hasn't voted, go vote, please.

-Even if you have to wait in line, it's worth it.
+Even if you have to wait in line, it's worth it because they did souls to the polls.

-We know that, the other side.
+We know that the other side.

-We just have got to get out there, especially can I talk about Florida for 10 seconds?
+We just have got to get out there, especially, can I talk about Florida for 10 seconds?

 Thanks.